heloineto/blip-extension-template/README.md

 -   Iframe Message Proxy

 ## How to re-create this template

+To have an up-to-date project, verify when this template was last updated.
+If you believe it was too long ago, consider recreating it following (and changing if necessary) the steps below.

 1. Create a new React project using Vite.
 When Prompted, choose React with TypeScript + SWC or JavaScript + SWC.
    [Instructions here.](https://vitejs.dev/guide/#scaffolding-your-first-vite-project)